 Acceptance rate and turnaround time

-‘Turnaround time’ is defined as the date from when a manuscript was first received by the journal to the date the author of the manuscript was provided with a first decision.
-Turnaround time for articles submitted in 2019 is 41 days.
+‘Turnaround time’ is defined as the date from when a manuscript was first received by the journal to the date the author of the manuscript was provided with a first decision (the first report of the paper reviewer).
+Turnaround time for articles submitted in 2020 is 42 days.

 History of the journal

 Since the expansion of the recent global financial crisis the recently established international Journal of Governance and Regulation has become focused on market-based topics.
 The Journal has been established to publish high quality theoretical and empirical studies in governance and regulation with application to both macro and microeconomic issues.
 Its distinctive focus is original, rigorous research with scholarly contribution and practical applications.
 We consider this publication as an effective instrument to put in order the debate around the reasonability of implementation of regulation or governance efforts worldwide.